Government Issued Student Loans

 A major scholarship that is available in very limited quantities to students in Year 2 of the MScOT program is the Ontario Graduate Scholarship.
 Please note, the Ontario Graduate Scholarship (“OGS”) is NOT available for incoming MScOT students (i.e. current applicants to the MScOT program).
 If accepted to, and registered in, the MScOT program in September, students can then apply for the Ontario Graduate Scholarship to be applied toward Year 2 of the program.
 Applications for an OGS from individuals not currently registered in the MScOT program will not be considered.

-The Department of Occupational Science and Occupational Therapy typically has two spots available at Graduate House for incoming and current students attending the program.
-If offered admission, candidates will be informed of the application process.
-Toronto has a variety of rental housing options available with incredible walking, cycling, and transit options.
+The Department of Occupational Science and Occupational Therapy typically has two spots available at Graduate House for incoming and current students attending the program at the St. George (Toronto) campus.
+If offered admission to the St. George campus, candidates will be informed of the application process.
+Toronto and Mississauga have a variety of rental housing options available with incredible walking, cycling, and transit options.

-For other accommodation options, please refer to the University of Toronto’s Housing Services Office as they offer housing search resources.
+For other accommodation options, please refer to the University of Toronto’s St. George Campus Housing Services Office and the University of Toronto’s Mississauga Student Housing and Residence Life Office as they offer housing search resources.